Lung Cancer, EGFR with ALK Reflex, Tumor

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

-Rearrangements of the anaplastic lymphoma kinase (ALK) locus are found in a subset of lung carcinomas (generally EGFR wild-type tumors) and their identification by FISH may guide important therapeutic decisions for the management of these tumors.
-The fusion of the EML4 (echinoderm microtubule-associated protein-like 4) gene with the ALK (anaplastic large cell lymphoma kinase) gene results from an inversion of chromosome band 2p23.
+Rearrangements of the anaplastic lymphoma receptor tyrosine kinase (ALK) gene are found in a subset of lung carcinomas (generally EGFR wild-type tumors) and their identification by FISH may guide important therapeutic decisions for the management of these tumors.
+The fusion of the ALK gene with the EML4 (echinoderm microtubule-associated protein-like 4) gene results from an inversion of chromosome band 2p23.
 The ALK-EML4 rearrangement has been identified in 3% to 5% of NSCLC with the majority occurring in adenocarcinoma and younger male patients who were light or nonsmokers.
 Recent studies have demonstrated that lung cancers harboring ALK rearrangements are resistant to epidermal growth factor receptor tyrosine kinase inhibitors, but may be highly sensitive to ALK inhibitors, like crizotinib (Xalkori).The drug crizotinib works by blocking certain kinases, including those produced by the abnormal ALK gene.
 Clinical studies have demonstrated that crizotinib treatment of patients with tumors exhibiting ALK rearrangements can halt tumor progression or result in tumor regression.
-The ALK/EML4 FISH assay is an FDA-approved companion diagnostic test for crizotinib, which was recently approved by the FDA to treat certain patients with late-stage (locally advanced or metastatic), non-small cell lung cancers that harbor ALK gene rearrangements.
+The ALK/EML4 FISH assay is an FDA-approved companion diagnostic test for crizotinib, which was recently approved by the FDA to treat certain patients with late-stage (locally advanced or metastatic) non-small cell lung cancers that harbor ALK gene rearrangements.
 It is useful for the identification of lung cancer patients who will benefit from crizotinib therapy.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.